glenniewennie/Route360/Route360/README.md

 Route360 README file:

-This project is written using the language swift.
-The code should be compiled using Xcode 13.0 or later on MacOS.
-In order to get the code running follow these steps.
+This project is written using the language Swift.
+The code should be compiled using Xcode 13.0 or later on macOS.
+In order to get the code running, follow these steps.

 Compilation:
-    1. Ensure you are on MacOS Big Sur 11.3 or later.
+    1. Ensure you are on macOS Big Sur 11.3 or later.
     2. Install Xcode v13.0 or later.
     3. Install Simulator v13.0 or later.
-    4. Unzip Route360 project file.
+    4. Unzip the Route360 project file.
     5. Double-click file "Route360.xcodeproj".
         a.
 This will open the project in Xcode.
         b.
-The project file also contains all of the configuration that is needed for running the project in the simulator.
+The project file also contains all of the configurations that are needed for running the project in the simulator.